SANTA ROSA COUNTY SHERIFF’S OFFICE

 - Inmates who are eligible to make bond and have credit cards in their property, which they are requesting to use to make bond, can submit a request to the shift supervisor requesting to make their bond.
 The inmate will be escorted to the inmate property room and allowed to use the credit card to put the appropriate monetary amount on their inmate money account.
-Inmates must pay all the booking and subsistence fees before making bond.
 The property clerk will then cut a check made payable to the: Clerk of Courts: and the check will be provided to ACR personnel to complete the bonding process.

 RELEASE ON RECOGNIZANCE BONDS (ROR): This is your promise to appear in court, with no money or collateral needed, to secure your attendance.
 ROR is seldom available to defendants charged with crimes of violence, or the more serious felony charges, and is approved by the judge.
 It is almost never used with transients, or people with a history of failure to appear for court.